 “Fair enough.”
 He relaxed noticeably, his foot tapping to a rhythm only he heard.
 Olivia remained hidden behind the door, only her head and half a wing exposed.
 He spread his hands wide and said, “You look lost as fuck.
 What’s up?”

 Olivia glanced down both ends of the hallway, just in case anyone else had snuck up on them, as well as to buy some time to gather her thoughts.
-The sun began to set, casting the hallway in a more orange glow.
+The sun began to set, casting the hallway in an orange glow.

 “So, who am I exactly,” she said, stumbling over the words.
 She braced herself for a laugh, or a curse, but she wanted answers.